 Programmable Web (PW)- What are the reasons for you going for an acquisition in 9 months?

 Andy Bartley (AB)- The company had reached an inflection point.
-It needed to add several competencies in a compressed timeframe in order to capitalize ...
+It needed to add several competencies in a compressed timeframe in order to capitalize on the market opportunities we were seeing.
+Raising outside capital and building organically just wasn’t an option ...

 Article: “Data Migration is hard to do”